YoungMahesh/syntax-notes/sql/mysql.md

-  status enum('verified', 'rejected', 'pending') not null default 'pending', wallet_address varchar(42) null default null, created_at timestamp not null default current_timestamp, expiry_at timestamp not null
+  status enum('verified', 'rejected', 'pending') not null default 'pending', wallet_address varchar(42) null default null, created_at timestamp not null default current_timestamp, updated_at timestamp not null default current_timestamp on update current_timestamp, expiry_at timestamp not null
 );
 rename table info1 to info3;